AtsushiSakai/PyRoombaAdapter/README.md

 - [iRobot® Roomba 500 Open Interface (OI) Specification](https://www.irobot.lv/uploaded_files/File/iRobot_Roomba_500_Open_Interface_Spec.pdf)

-It aims to control Roomba easily.
+It aims to control a Roomba easily.

+This module is only tested on Roomba 690 model.

 # Install

 You can use pip to install it.

-> $ pip install PyRoombaAdapter
+    $ pip install PyRoombaAdapter

 # Requirements